US-CBP/cbp-style-guide/src/docs/components/alerts.md

 - Contextual alerts are positioned above the area or form they relate to
 - They are often triggered by a user interaction
-- They can be closable and can have other action buttons or links.
+- They can be closable and can have other action buttons or links
-- Alerts with low importance (info or success) can close automatically after 5 seconds (if desired)
+- Alerts with low importance (info or success) can close automatically after 5 seconds (if desired).
-- Alerts with high importance (warning or danger) should not close automatically, unless the situation has been resolved in some other way
+- Alerts with high importance (warning or danger) should not close automatically, unless the situation has been resolved in some other way.

 __Types:__

 - __Info__ alerts should be used when there are tips or information that a user can benefit from.
 - __Success__ alerts should be used when an action was performed successfully.
 - __Warning__ alerts should be used when an action is out of the ordinary or might not be desired.
 - __Danger__ alerts should be used when the system has failed to perform an action, or when the user has made an error.

 {::nomarkdown}
 <div class="pl-preview">